 What’s The Situation Now?

-Some Whistler businesses remain closed at this point, however many are now operating a takeout service while doing their part to protect the community.
+A small number of Whistler businesses remain closed at this point, however many are now operating while doing their part to protect the community.

-B.C. is currently in Phase 2 of the restart plan, which began in mid-May and includes:
+B.C. is currently in Phase 3 of the restart plan, which began in early June and includes: